What is due diligence?

 - Litigation history

-The due diligence process involves multiple people working on a myriad of confidential documents and sensitive data.
+The due diligence process involves multiple people working on a myriad of confidential documents and sensitive data from the start of the business transactions to their post-merger integration.
 Without proper precautions, this phase of the M&A can seriously compromise data security.

-That’s where a virtual data room comes in.
-It provides a safe place for all parties to store and distribute confidential documents and information.
+That’s where virtual data room software comes in.
+It provides a secure environment for multiple parties to store and distribute required documents and information.

-A virtual data room helps ensure that due diligence gets done thoroughly and quickly.
+A virtual data room cloud solution helps ensure that due diligence gets done thoroughly and quickly.
+Besides the reasons mentioned above, professionals use virtual data rooms to:

-Criteria to consider when choosing a data room
+Criteria to consider when choosing a virtual data room for due diligence

 Not all virtual data rooms are created equal.
 You need to pay close attention to the must-have features for a successful due diligence process.

-To prevent data breaches, choose a due diligence data room that provides advanced data security.
+To prevent data breaches, choose a due diligence data room that provides advanced data security and digital rights management.
 It must ensure document protection with features like 256-bit encryption, remote shredding, automatic watermarking, restricted viewing mode, secure spreadsheet viewing, detailed access policies, and antivirus protection.

-But how do you make sure the data room is as safe as it claims to be?
-Allow third-party certifications to do the talking.
-Choose a provider that’s ISO27001 certified, SSAE 16 certified, HIPAA certified, and SOC2 compliant.
+But how do you make sure the diligence data room providers are as safe as they claim to be?
+Allow the presence of the international third-party certification program to do the talking.
+Choose a virtual data room that’s ISO27001 certified, SSAE 16 certified, HIPAA certified, and SOC2 compliant.
 They should also conform to international standards, such as the OWASP and Microsoft Secure Development Lifecycle.

 Ease of use

 Make it easy for users of varying professional backgrounds and technological know-how to use the data room for due diligence.
-The platform should provide an intuitive interface that ensures anyone can use it without requiring intensive training.
+The virtual data room should provide an intuitive interface that ensures anyone can use it and easily access needed files without requiring intensive training.

 The data room must be accessible from all devices.
 It also shouldn’t require plug-ins or fancy software and must be compatible with Windows, macOS, Android, and iOS.
 Moreover, it must have a responsive user interface that works seamlessly on mobile devices.